deplodog/framer-x-pagination/README.md

 ***
-Fell free to contact me if you have any questions, feature idea or component request.
+Feel free to contact me if you have any questions, feature idea or component request.
 Twitter: [@deplodog](https://twitter.com/deplodog)	・
 Mail: [deplodog@gmail.com](mailto:deplodog@gmail.com)